carlhillit/YouTube/RestartComputer/RestartComputer.md

 ## [Suspend BitLocker](https://docs.microsoft.com/en-us/powershell/module/bitlocker/suspend-bitlocker?view=win10-ps) for Reboot

-The remote computer (WIN102) still requires the BitLocker PIN and that can be a problem because the computer will not boot without it.
+The remote computer (WIN102) still requires the BitLocker PIN and that can be a problem because the computer will not start without it.

 We can, however, suspend BitLocker on the remote computer for exactly one reboot to avoid that issue.